ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 Podcasts will be available after lectures.
 However, attendance is strongly encouraged – every lecture we will spend time designing **sample exam questions** together.
 The questions you create and see might end up being the real exam questions.

-### In-Person Discussion
+### Discussion

 Discussions will reinforce concepts from class and introduce concepts that are especially helpful for completing programming assignments and exams.
-There will be podcasts for discussions.
+There will be podcasts/recordings for discussions.

 <table class="tg"><thead>
   <tr>